Damnjelly/butterbee/butterbee/docs/github-actions.md

 # Set up butterbee in Github Actions

 butterbee can be used in Github Actions to run tests in a browser.
-For this to work, you need to have add firefox to the runner and run gleam test via xvfb.
+For this to work, you need to have the browsers to the runner and run gleam test via xvfb.

-### Firefox example
+### github actions example
 ```yml
 name: test